Retail Site Selection

 How do urban vs suburban sites differ?

 Urban markets rely on pedestrian and transit access; suburban on vehicles and parking.
-PopEx supports both with global coverage.
+PopEx supports both with global coverage of high resolution population data.
+If you intend to expand retail operations internationally, PopEx is the ideal location for your retail site selection analyses.

 How do international markets compare?